 The Santa Fe Station is among the related stations in Las Vegas and Henderson with oyster bars.
 These are the Palace Station and Sunset Station.
 Unlike the Palace Station, Santa Fe has a roomy oyster bar that seats more guests and has fewer congested lines.

-It is a 25-seater bar open every day from 11 am, closes at 10 pm from Sunday to Monday, and closes at 12 am on Friday and Saturday.
-Palace Station is your venue if you want a 24/7 oyster bar in the stations.
+It is a 25-seater bar open every day from 11 am, sadly it’s not 24/7.
+Palace Station is your venue if you want a 24/7 oyster bar in Las Vegas.

 All the fresh meals are sourced from coast to coast but mainly from the Mediterranean.
 The main items on the menu include the regional oysters, lobster tails, and Alaskan king crab legs.